MingyuanGao/SME-IT-Environment/README.md

-# SME-IT-Environment
+# SME IT Environment with IaC Tools
-Provisioning an SME IT environment with Infrastrucure-as-Code tools
+Automated provisioning of an SME IT Environment with Infrastrucure-as-Code tools

 ## 1. Overview of the SME IT Environment